ringa-js/ringa/docs/docs/index.md

 While not built for React, RingaJS integrates with your React application through the `react-ringa` plugin.

-## Similarities
+## Similar Libraries

-RingaJS is a complete replacement that can be used alongside any state management or asynchronous library that you may be currently using, such as:
+RingaJS is an all-in-one solution that can be used alongside your current state management or asynchronous library or completely replace them.
+Competitors include:

 * MobX
 * Redux